In this guide, we will be looking at Google Play App Store Optimization and how to adjust your strategy to its own distinctive environment.

-These factors are also quite important in a different way too.
-All of these factors affect your retention rates as well.
+These factors are also quite important in a different way to your Android App Store Optimization.
+All of these factors affect your retention rates and reviews as well.

 As retention rates are an important factor too, even if they don’t directly affect your rankings, they will have an indirect impact through influencing your retention rates.

 Even though there are fewer factors affecting your rankings that you can control in Google Play Store, optimizing them can be quite complicated.
 So, let’s have a look at the ways to optimize those factors.

 a.
 Optimizing Your App Title

 As your strongest ranking factor is the App Title, you should pay close attention to your App Title.

 Thankfully, Google has increased the character limit of the App Title to 50 characters.
 This allows you to rank for more keywords in your App Title.
 You can add a couple of your most important keywords to your App Title to ensure that you rank higher for your focus keywords.

 Keeping your App Title short and precise on the other hand is also suggested.
 As you don’t want your app to look like a bad quality, spammy app.
 So, don’t just stuff keywords in your App Title.
 Instead, use those extra character limits to use keywords that also explain what your app does.